cailinpitt/Pedestrian-and-bike-crashes/README.md

 #### Weekly and monthly summary
 The bot can tweet weekly and monthly summaries of the number of incidents it reported, on the last day of the week and month.
 Use the `--summary` flag when running the bot.
 It will create a `summary-cityName.json` file it will use to keep track of these numbers and report.

+##### District level summary
+If the bot is run with `--summary district` and `--tweetReps`, the bot will keep track of the incidents that occur at the city council district level.
+It will tweet the number of weekly and monthly incidents citywide, and it will tweet the districts that had the most incidents as well.

 #### Dry Run
 Use the `--dryRun` flag to print all tweets to the console instead of posting on Twitter.